fugu-chop/launch_school/rb130_ruby_foundations/lesson_2/2_assertions.md

 ### Code coverage
 When writing tests, we want to get an idea of code coverage, or how much of our actual program code is tested by a test suite.
 Code coverage is based on all of your code, both public and private.
 Also, this doesn't mean every edge case is considered, or that even our program is working correctly.
 It only means that we have some tests in place for every method.

 There are other ways to measure code coverage too besides looking at public methods.
 For example, more sophisticated tools can help with ensuring that all branching logic is tested.
-While not foolproof, code coverage is one metric that you can use to gauge code quality.
+While not foolproof, code coverage is one metric that you can use to gauge *code quality*.

 One tool we can use is the gem `simplecov`.
 ```